Davy Claude Angan: Career

-Angan was sold to Chinese Super League club Hangzhou Greentown on 26 January 2013 for 12,000,000 NOK.
+Angan signed for Chinese Super League club Hangzhou Greentown on 26 January 2013 with a transfer fee of 12,000,000 NOK being paid to Molde.

 In August 2016, Angan joined Gaziantepspor on loan from Hangzhou Greentown, with a view to a permanent deal.

 On 23 May 2019, he joined Melaka United during the 2019 Malaysian Super League mid-season transfer window.